inayet/masjidikhlas-v3/site/content/ikhlas-academy/_index.md

 ## Registration

-For any questions or suggestions please email **academy@CO**.
+For any questions or suggestions please email **academy@masjidikhlas.org**.
 We would love to hear from you!

 ### [Click Here For The Registration Form](https://forms.gle/PNY3TfnHFBuwbk316)